 media.flv accessible through the other distribution.

-To stream media files using CloudFront, you create a streaming distribution and specify the following values.
+To stream media files using CloudFront, you create an RTMP distribution and specify the following values.

 The DNS domain name of the Amazon S3 bucket from which you want CloudFront to get objects for this origin, for example,

 myawsbucket.s3.amazonaws.com.
 In the CloudFront console, click in the Origin Domain Name